 Drinking lots of water is a good idea for anyone.
 However, if you suffer from a dry mouth, it is even more important to stay hydrated, especially if you wear dentures.
 Certain medications can lead to dry mouth.
 If you think this could be the underlying cause of your condition, speak to your medical doctor about the possibility of adjusting your prescriptions or dosages.

 We always recommend sleeping without your dentures.
 This will give you plenty of time to soak them, and it will also give your gums a break and allow them to heal from any soreness or irritation.

 Learn More about Dentures in Auburn, CA

-If you have wearing dentures for the first time in Auburn, CA and you are still trying to get used to them, do not worry.
+If you have recently received dentures in Auburn, CA and you are still trying to get used to them, do not worry.
 It can take some time, but we can help.
 Maidu Dental also offers implant-supported dentures for those seeking additional stability and security.
 To learn more about your options, schedule a consultation.
 You can contact us online or call us at (530) 823-8771.